SupremeCommanderMaps/SurvivalVersus/README.md

 * Added a limited number of automated tests
 * Added README with installation instructions and release notes
 * Set up continuous integration via TravisCI

-## Installation

-* Download the [latest version of the map][download]
-* Extract the zip.
-The result should be a directory named `Final Rush Pro 5`
-* Place the directory into `Documents\My Games\Gas Powered Games\Supreme Commander Forged Alliance\Maps`

-Note: you do not need to have the FinalRushPro3 mod like you did with version 4 of this map.
-Furthermore since the Auto Reclaim option has been fixed, you probably want to use that instead of the Vampire mod.

 ## Updates and contributing